OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-12.md

 For I, the Lord, will speak whatever word I speak, and it will be fulfilled without delay.
 For in your days, you rebellious house, I will speak the word and perform it,’ declares the Sovereign Lord.”

 ## Ezekiel 12:26
-Furthermore, the word of the Lord came to me, saying,
+Additionally, another message from the Lord reached me,

 ## Ezekiel 12:27
 “Son of man, behold, the house of Israel is saying, ‘The vision he sees is for many years from now, and he prophesies about the distant future.’